 UPDATE: In 2016, Nigeria dropped to being the 31st largest champagne importer in the world, with 475,726 bottles imported.
 South Africa had overtaken it as the top importer on the continent.

 On what do Africa’s super-wealthy spend their money?
 Much the same things that rich people around the world do, according to BBC Africa.

 Starting at a “luxury and wealth” summit in Johannesburg, reporter Milton Nkosi took viewers on a tour of a sports car dealership and a posh property.

 One of the interviews was with the head of the Southern Africa Luxury Association, Silvana Bottega.
 She said: “In the sector of champagne, it is very well-documented that Nigeria has now become the second largest consumer of champagne after France.”

-Africa’s most populous country overtook South Africa as the continent’s largest economy last year, but do Nigerians pop nearly as much bubbly as the French themselves?
+Africa’s most populous country overtook South Africa as the continent’s largest economy in 2014, but do Nigerians pop nearly as much bubbly as the French themselves?

 Origin of the claim – most likely a forecast